 The Department of Psychology offers a graduate program leading to the degree of Master of Arts in psychology.
 The Master of Arts in psychology program requires a minimum of 36 semester credit hours of graduate studies completed through 27 credit hours of required core courses, 6 credit hours of psychology electives, and 3 credit hours of free electives.
-The department also offers two 12-credit hour graduate certificates that can be completed separately or in conjunction with the master's program.
+The department also offers two 12-credit hour graduate certificates.
+Courses completed as part of a certificate program may count towards the Master of Arts in psychology program if a student chooses to pursue the Master of Arts in psychology degree later, but the courses would have to count towards one credential or the other.